Disney World Restaurant Discounts & Coupons

 Avoid Seasonal Restaurant Price Increases

 Little known fact: Disney raises meal prices at many of its buffets and character meals during busy times of year.
 During these periods, a buffet or character meal will cost you about $4 more than normal (plus tax/tip) for an adult (ages 10+) and $2 more than normal (plus tax/tip) for a child under 10.
-(If you are on a Dining Plan, there is no upcharge at the restaurant, but the cost of the Dining Plans is now seasonal, too.)
+(If you are on a Dining Plan, there is no upcharge at the restaurant.)

 This sneaky little maneuver has been going on for years, but for a long time it affected only Thanksgiving and Christmas season, and only at a few restaurants that were serving special holiday food items, so the increase was somewhat justified.
 Beginning in 2008, the price increases were expanded to include Easter and peak summer season, making it a year-round phenomenon, and many more restaurants are now included.
 At this point, virtually all of the buffets and character meals participate in this upcharge and it is based purely on dates, not on any “enhanced” menus.